PET FRIENDLY ACCOMMODATION - TEN OF THE BEST

 Durrus, Bantry, Co Cork

 Mike Hegarty and Julia Bird are former owners of the unique Tin Pub, at Ahakista, and they brought the laid-back charm associated with it to this purpose-built B&B and adjoining self-catering cottage, which enjoy beautiful coastal views.
-They chose from the outset to make people who travel with their dogs especially welcome, and this USP has made Carbery Cottage a favoured destination for pet owners travelling in Ireland - dog lovers heading to West Cork now make a beeline for this haven in Durrus, where there are kennels provided, and large grassed penned areas for dogs to run.
+They chose from the outset to make people who travel with their dogs especially welcome, and this USP has made Carbery Cottage a favoured destination for pet owners travelling in Ireland - dog lovers heading to West Cork now make a beeline for this haven near Durrus, where there are kennels provided, and large grassed penned areas for dogs to run.
 It offers a home from home for owners too, with lounging space indoors and out, evening meals (seasonal seafood banquets are a speciality) and packed lunches by arrangement – and all sorts of hospitable gestures including a well-stocked drinks fridge where you replace what you take, or use it to store your own purchases.
-Building on their special reputation as a dog lovers’ destination, Mike – who is a trained dog handler – is now offering off-season dog training weekends.
+Building on their special reputation as a dog lovers’ destination, Mike – who is a trained dog handler – can also offer off-season dog training weekends.
 Innovative and practical, this is sure to be enjoyable and rewarding for both owners and their pets.
 West Cork here we come.

 Rathmullan House Hotel NORTH-WEST